next-safe-action

 Hooks API

 next-safe-action provides React hooks for executing server actions from client components.
-All hooks are imported from next-safe-action/hooks (or next-safe-action/stateful-hooks for useStateAction).
+All hooks are imported from next-safe-action/hooks.

 useAction